ypinhsuan/tp/docs/DeveloperGuide.md

 1. User requests to find a class.
 2. User provides the parameters to find class.
 3. Tutor's Pet finds the class.
-4. Class is found by Tutor's Pet.
+4. Tutor's Pet displays all matching classes found.

     Use case ends.